-And then we came home again, after a summer that included our usual trips to Spain and the UK, via the two month mark of the three month Italian school holidays when we all started to feel like it was time to go back to school.
-Yet the holidays continued, and the UK was a round of the Great British seaside and visits old friends, a recall of memory, of tastes mixed with smell and images that roll by like some home video that was never made and appears in snapshots in mostly forgotten boxes.
+Then we came home again, after a summer that included our usual trips to Spain and the UK, via the two month mark of the three month Italian school holidays when we all started to feel like it was time to go back to school.
+Yet the holidays continued, and the UK was a round of the Great British seaside and visits to old friends, a recall of memory, of tastes mixed with smell and images that roll by like some home video that was never made and appears in snapshots in mostly forgotten boxes.

 We used to go to the North Sea coast when I was a girl.
 Staithes and Whitby, Runswick Bay, and the beach at Sandsend where the sands never seemed to end.
 Sand in your sandwiches, sand in your hair.
 The crisp sandwiches that I barely remember when I was young, although I know they were there.
 I have a thing about crisp sandwiches now.
 Crisp sandwiches in the UK, crisp sandwiches on the beach on Spain because we wouldn’t be on the beach without crisp sandwiches.
 And the wind and the windbreaks.
 I’d forgotten about the windbreaks until this summer.
 That part definitely happened, never being on the beach without windbreaks.

 This summer we were in my mother’s garden once more.
 This summer I was in my mother’s kitchen once more, knowing that this summer could well be the last time.
-And grief poured out.
+Grief poured out.
 You think that it will somehow stop or heal.
 That’s when it tricks you, sneaks up on you, behind you, throws itself in your face.
 It’s the cruelty of grief, the cruelty of illness, of loss and ultimately our own mortality.

-And then we were home again, and it was September.
+Then we were home again, and it was September.

-Every year it comes around, and every year I can feel that usual tug between feeling so grateful that we’re all back to our own lives, and nostalgia at the realisation that these times will never come back again.
+Every year it comes around, and every year I can feel that usual tug between feeling so grateful that we’re all back to our own lives, and nostalgia at the realisation that these times will never come again.

-And so yesterday we made a cake, and food and memory all rolled into one and we sat on our sofa and ate that cake.
+So yesterday we made a cake, and food and memory all rolled into one and we sat on our sofa and ate that cake.